Chenyt-Dev/coding/AAA_No_Categories-1-100.md

 ### 74. Search a 2D Matrix
 * Do binary search 2 times.
 * Need to be careful of the boundries.

+### 75. Sort Colors
+* I would think the swap solution be the regular one.